 As internet speeds continue to excel, you’ll want a router that can keep up — especially if you upgrade your internet plan to a faster option.
+So, that means you’ll need a top-rated router for 200Mbps internet speed or higher.
 Likewise, hackers are always learning how to get around security protocols.
 And even though most wired routers come with support to keep protocols up to date, eventually you’ll want to upgrade your router to a newer model with the latest features to keep your network protected.

 Shopping for a wired router isn’t that different from shopping for one with wireless capabilities.
 While you’re not concerned with features such as beamforming or MU-MIMO, you still need to think about the available connections, maximum supported speeds, and security protocols.

 Your router is designed to connect you to the internet.
 So, if you have an internet plan that supports 250 megabits per second (Mbps), you want a router that is at least that fast if not more.
 One of the biggest draws for a wired router is that you get stable and faster internet connectivity.

 The last thing you want is a router that’s throttling you because its maximum speed is slower than the advertised speed on your internet plan.
 While you should aim for a router that matches your internet plan’s promised speeds, it’s best to pick a faster model.
 This is a form of futureproofing your purchase.
 And if your ISP increases your plan’s speed, you’re not going to suddenly be throttled by your router.